ndrscalia/asciify-them/README.md

 - **Colored output**: ANSI color codes allow to print colors (requires a modern terminal);
 - **Resizing flexibility**: Images are scaled to keep aspect ratio and fit the image to the terminal, but both options can be disabled;
 - **Edge detection**: Sobel and Canny algorithm are used to highlight edges;
-- **Output flexibility**: Resulting images can be saved in a file (both using the terminal to determine optimal size or providing custom height and/or width).
+- **Output flexibility**: Resulting images can be saved in a file (both using the terminal to determine optimal size or providing custom height and/or width);
+- **Custom charsets and presets**: You can now use different presets or provide a custom charset (any length is supported).

 # Installation
 The package can be installed through PyPi:<br/>